 Ross requires each full-time student to complete 57 credits worth of classes in two years in order to graduate with an MBA degree.
 A total of approximately 30 of those credits are completed through the 10 core courses first-year students take.
 These courses span from accounting to marketing and many are eligible to be waived.
 To waive core courses or other degree requirements, students may opt for an exam, demonstrate prior academic or professional experience in the material or cite a professional designation such as a CPA.
 Along with the core courses, students must also complete the required course “Competing in the Global Business Environment” and fulfill requirements in communication and business law by choosing from a list of eligible courses or securing a waiver.
 Ross students are required to complete at least 25 credits worth of electives, 10 of which can be graduate coursework in other University of Michigan departments.
 While Ross does not offer any majors, the school does break down its courses by department and offers career path guides to aid students in selecting elective courses.
 Students looking to gain further exposure to international business may also spend a semester studying abroad at one of Ross’s 21 exchange partner schools.

 Other MBA Degree Options

-In addition to its two-year full-time MBA program, Ross offers evening and weekend part-time MBA programs, a 21-month Executive MBA program, and a 16-month Global MBA in which students spend three months abroad in Asia followed by thirteen months in Ann Arbor.
+In addition to its two-year full-time MBA program, Ross offers an online and weekend part-time MBA programs, a 21-month Executive MBA program, and a 15-month Global MBA in which students enroll in three different global leadership experiences.
 Ross has established more than 20 dual degrees with other University of Michigan – Ann Arbor departments in areas such as law, engineering, education and more regionally based studies.
 Students also have the option to create their own dual degree programs within the University.